-The Medicine (MBBS) course at University of Nicosia has been modified and improved – the result of feedback from students and staff over the years.
+The Medicine (MBBS) Medicine (MBBS) course at University of Nicosia University of Nicosia has been modified and improved – the result of feedback from students and staff over the years.
 The philosophy behind the course is built around a student-centred approach towards learning in combination with learning through experience.
 It is problem-based and patient-centred, right from the start of the course.

 Clinical and communication skills are given the importance they deserve, simulation being a key teaching aid – whether simulated patients, manikins, or complex state-of-the art computer-based simulations.
 E-learning is another important learning tool, students having access to the St George’s intranet site and library resources.